rapidsai/cuspatial/cpp/doc/DOCUMENTATION.md

 blocks.
 This document provides guidance on which commands/tags to use and how to use them in the libcuspatial C++ source code.

-The doxygen process can be customized using options in the [Doxyfile](../doxygen/Doxyfile).
+Doxygen can be customized using options in the [Doxyfile](../doxygen/Doxyfile).

 Here are some of the custom options in the Doxyfile for libcuspatial.
 | Option | Setting | Description |